 Deputy chair of the Executive Board

-trained as a paralegal before moving on in 1987 to study law.
-She joined the law firm Knorr Rechtsanwälte AG in 1995 and became a partner in 1998, specializing in national and international commercial law.
+was trained as a paralegal before moving on in 1987 to study law.
+She worked for many years as a lawyer in a nationally and internationally oriented law firm and is now a member of the legal department of the University Hospital of Munich.
 Kerstin was a member of the Water Foundation’s Executive Board for many years, and continues to shape the work of the Foundation.

 Prof. Dr. Martin Grambow

 is an internationally recognized expert and networker in the field of water management.
 He is head of the Department of Water Management in the Bavarian regional Ministry for the Environment and Consumer Protection.
 Since 2001 Martin Grambow has been assisting and advising the WaterFoundation on various aspects of its work.

 officially retired in 2014 but continues to work at the Bundeswehr University Munich in the field of sanitary engineering and waste management.
 Wolfgang Günthert is an internationally renowned water expert who has been supporting the activities of the WaterFoundation for many years.

 was head of the executive board of the Sabel Private Commercial Colleges Trust in Munich, and became chair of the Board of Trustees of the Water Foundation in 2001.
 He provides assistance with financial matters and is responsible for collecting the second-hand bicycles supplied by the WaterFoundation to children and young people in Eritrea who are involved in the activities of the Green Clubs to promote the sustainable management of water and the environment.

 is the deputy chair of the Foundation’s Board of Trustees and managing director of the tax accountancy firm schaal & kollegen in Geretsried, near Munich.
 He advises the WaterFoundation on legal and commercial matters and is responsible for billing and accounting.